kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machinepool.md

 ### InfraMachinePool: pausing

 Providers SHOULD implement the pause behaviour for every object with a reconciliation loop.
 This is done by checking if `spec.paused` is set on the Cluster object and by checking for the `cluster.x-k8s.io/paused` annotation on the InfraMachinePool object.
+Preferably, the utility `sigs.k8s.io/cluster-api/util/annotations.IsPaused(cluster, infraMachinePool)` SHOULD be used.

 If implementing the pause behaviour, providers SHOULD surface the paused status of an object using the Paused condition: `Status.Conditions[Paused]`.